-We have followed this list up with a list of possible reasons for these delays in UK visa processing in 2018.
+We have a list of possible reasons for these delays in UK visa processing in 2019.
 If you feel that your application could be delayed due to one (or more) of the reasons mentioned, then it would help you take the necessary course of action.
 Even if that means just waiting patiently, which could very well be the case.

 But before we get to that, here’s a quick checklist of what you should do next if you are facing an unusually long wait in hearing back from the Home Office regarding your UK Visa.